 Your favourite animal companion might be gone, but you still remember them with deep affection.
 If you are seeking a way to create a physical representation of that affection, our range of pet memorials can often represent an easy way to do so.
 With everything from headstones, pet memorial stones and markers to tasteful containers for ashes, we have tried to bring together an entire selection of items which we - as pet lovers and owners ourselves - have previously been looking for at similarly bereft times.
 If you have something specific in mind for your animal companion's memorial and cannot immediately find something suitable, please do get in touch with us and talk to us about it.
 We are always here to help you.

 Get in Touch With Our Home Visit Vets in Oxford

 We cover the whole of Oxfordshire including: OX10 - Wallingford, OX11 - Didcot, OX12 - Wantage, OX25 - Bicester, OX26, OX3O - Oxford, OX39 - Chinnor, OX44 - Oxford, OX49 - Watlington, OX9 - Thame

-We are on the phone from 7AM-8PM seven days a week, ready to help you in Oxford and the Oxfordshire area.
+We are on the phone from 7am - 8pm weekdays and 8am - 6pm weekends, ready to help you in Oxford and the Oxfordshire area.